JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 - Worst:  O(log n)

 ####**summary**
-- Given a sorted array, we divide the array in half and compare that pivot to the target then if it is lower than the target we divide into the left side, if it is greater we divide into the right side.
+- Given a sorted array, we divide the array in half and compare that pivot to the target then if the target is lower than the pivot we divide into the left side, if it is greater we divide into the right side.
 It continues until the pivot is equal to the target or not found.
 Worst complexity of O of log n.

 ###**Jump Search**
 ####Definition: